 Plant your furniture…literally!
 We have run across these really neat ways to integrate plantings into your garden rooms, by planting your furniture itself!
 Really unique containers, and I love the idea of having plants as part of the outdoor room, not just next to it.
 Some of these have some easy DIY instructions, and others are just inspirational to get your creative ideas flowing… but they are all great ideas for any garden seating area.
 Remember, you can always alter a tutorial to fit your style and needs… love the chair planter, but it’s too cottage for you?
 Plant a simpler chair with succulents, or all foliage plants for a more minimalistic look.
 Use moss, or succulents, or try using all one type of flower in a project instead of a mix.
-I actually love the simple green of the modern table with the grass… the deep green color also brings out the amazing wood the table is made of… Remember, if you decide to go it alone, and dive into creating a planter out of furniture, you must either accept that the weathering of the water and plants will eventually rot away the piece, or you must provide a moisture barrier to protect the furniture.
+I actually love the simple green of the modern table planter with the grass… the deep green color also brings out the amazing wood the table is made of… Remember, if you decide to go it alone, and dive into creating a planter out of furniture, you must either accept that the weathering of the water and plants will eventually rot away the piece, or you must provide a moisture barrier to protect the furniture.
 This can be as simple as attaching some plastic sheeting with a staple gun.
 Remember, the thrift store and yard sales are your friend here.
-So here are our picks for planting your furniture, send us pics and share your projects readers!
+So here are our picks to plant your furniture!

 This tin bathtub planter table is great inspiration… This photo is by Hammers and High Heels from Bachmans in Minneapolis… This would be an easy DIY folks!